secretyouth/domain-technical/README.md

 ### Development ###
 Clone repo and run `npm install` in the project root directory, where package.json is located.
 Run `grunt` to start up in development mode and make changes within the client directory.
+This will also launch a basic server to view the changes with live reload.

 ### Distribution ###
 To create the static files for the project run `grunt build`.
 This will create minified static files within the /dist folder.